github/developer.github.com/content/changes/2014-12-08-removing-authorizations-token.md

   [OAuth applications listing on GitHub][app-listing].

-* [Get-or-create an authorization for a specific app and fingerprint][get-or-create-for-app-fingerprint] is a new API that is analagous to the
+* [Get-or-create an authorization for a specific app and fingerprint][get-or-create-for-app-fingerprint] is a new API that is analogous to the
 [Get-or-create an authorization for a specific app][get-or-create-for-app] API, but adds support for the new `fingerprint` request parameter.